Acoustic droplet ejection: History

 Acoustic droplet ejection was first reported in 1927 by Robert W. Wood and Alfred Loomis, who noted that when a high-power acoustic generator was immersed in an oil bath, a mound formed on the surface of the oil and, like a "miniature volcano", ejected a continuous stream of droplets.
 Ripples that appear in a glass of water placed on a loud speaker show that acoustic energy can be converted to kinetic energy in a fluid.
-If the sound is turned up enough, droplets will jump from the liquid.
+If the volume is turned up enough, droplets will jump from the liquid.
 This technique was refined in the 1970s and 1980s by Xerox and IBM and other organizations to provide a single droplet on-demand for printing ink onto a page.
 Two California-based companies, EDC Biosystems Inc. and Labcyte Inc. (both now acquired by Beckman Coulter Life Sciences), exploit acoustic energy for two separate functions: 1) as a liquid transfer device and 2) as a device for liquid auditing.